10maurycy10/10maurycy10.github.io/content/misc/lenses/index.md

 anim2()
 </script>

-Here's the same thing drawn as a graph of electric field (force that would be experienced by an imaginary particle) across a one dimentional slice of space:
+For clarity, here the same thing drawn as a graph of electric field across a one dimentional line though space:

 <canvas id=anim1.5 style="width: 40em; height: 20em;">
 </canvas>